Second school shooting in Türkiye in two days leaves nine dead and nation in shock

 Reuters

-School shootings are extremely rare in Türkiye, making the back-to-back attacks all the more distressing.
-Just a day earlier, another shooting unfolded in the nearby province of Şanlıurfa, where a former student injured at least 16 people before taking his own life.
+School shootings are extremely rare in Türkiye, making the back-to-back incidents particularly shocking.
+Just a day earlier, a former student opened fire at a school in the nearby province of Şanlıurfa, wounding at least 16 people, including students and teachers, before taking his own life.

 For residents in the affected regions, the incidents have left more than physical wounds.
 Teachers, pupils and parents alike are grappling with fear and unanswered questions.